Women Stem Up

 The setup

-The course comprises 5 modules and some extra material.
+The course includes 5 modules and some additional material.
 Each module contains a number of chapters, which can be reached from a link at each chapter heading.
 It is possible to navigate freely between the different modules and chapters, but it is recommended that you take them in order.

-All 5 modules end with reflecting questions on your work as a teacher and any previous experiences and suggestions for how teaching teams can process the material together.
+All 5 modules end with questions to help you reflect on your work as a teacher, along with suggestions for how teaching teams can process the material together.

 1. Gender balance through language